 **Bring your ID in order to donate**

 I would like to take the opportunity to inform you of the new UMMC Habitat for Humanity student group that is now present on campus.
-Ryan Marshall and I have paired with Jackson's Habitat for Humanity to start a H4H chapter here at UMMC to allow students to engage in a long term commitment to develop affordable housing in Jackson, MS.
+Ryan Marshall and I have paired with Jackson's Habitat for Humanity to start a H4H chapter here at UMMC to allow students to engage in a long-term commitment to develop affordable housing in Jackson.

-Our second project is this Saturday (10/12) and we would love to have a good turnout of UMMC students to help.
-If you would like more information about our group, or would like to sign up to help this week please visit our website at www.ummchabitat4humanity.com.
+Our second project is this Saturday (10/12), and we would love to have a good turnout of UMMC students to help.
+If you would like more information or would like to sign up to help this wee, please visit our website at www.ummchabitat4humanity.com.

 Each year the ASB publishes The Medic, the UMMC student yearbook.
 The cost of the Medic is included in your tuition so you will each receive a personal copy.
 This year, the co-editors will be Lekha Sunkara and Nancy Harrison.
 You will receive e-mails from us throughout the year asking for pictures!
 Please feel free to contact us any time at firstname.lastname@example.org or email@example.com.

 We will start taking individual yearbook pictures this month!
 Below is the photo schedule assigned by school.
 Photos will be taken at the Biomedical Illustrations on the 2nd floor of the Learning Resources Building (near the elevators).
-They are open from 8:00a.m. - 4:00p.m.
+They are open from 8 a.m.-4 p.m.
 Monday-Friday.

 If you took a picture during orientation you do not need to go by Biomedical Illustrations.
 This includes M1s, D1s, Graduate Students and some SHRP & Nursing students.